 This is a list of the known head teachers at Hebden school.
 When both the Year From and the Year to fields are provided, it is known that those were the start and end years.
 When just the Year From field is provided, then it is only known who the head teacher was for that year.
 A question mark indicates that the head teacher was there that year.

 |1850?||1871?||John Brown ?||(1810-1878) was schoolmaster in 1871.
 Ex lead ore smelter|

 |187?||1877?||Willam Horner ?||(1807-1886) succeeded John Brown, but did not teach in the new school|

 |1877||1901||William John Mason||(1854-1943).
 Left to become head master of Burnsall School|

 John Brown was very much a local man.
 According to Thomas Hammmond he started his working life as a smelter in the Grassington Moor mines, but when the fumes affected the joints of his legs and he required sticks to assist him to walk, the Duke of Devonshire's mining agent persuaded him to start a day school.
 This was to allow the boys who worked in the mines to spend time at school when the winter weather prevented them from working.
-In the 1841 Census he was working as a lead ore smelter, and in the 1851 census as a "School master and Clark", so he probably started teaching some time in 1850.
+In February 1850 he was declared himself to be a 'lead ore smelter' in the baptism records, but in the 1851 census as a "School master and Clark", so he probably started teaching some time in 1850.